A Decomposition Theorem for Topological Branched Coverings: Preliminaries

-\begin{definition} Let $X$ be a topological space.
-A \textbf{local system} (of abelian groups) on $X$ is a locally constant sheaf of abelian groups on $X$.
-In other words, a sheaf $\mathcal{L}$ is a local system if every point has an open neighborhood $U$ such that the restricted sheaf $\mathcal{L}\vert_{U}$ is isomorphic to the sheafification of some constant presheaf. \end{definition} If the space $X$ is path-connected, a local system $\mathcal{L}$ of abelian groups has the same stalk $L$ at every point.
+If the space $X$ is path-connected, a local system $\mathcal{L}$ of abelian groups has the same stalk $L$ at every point.
 The following proposition is an important result about such local systems for this work. \begin{proposition} Let $X$ be a para-compact, Hausdorff, path-connected and locally simply connected space.
 There is a bijective correspondence between local systems on $X$ and group homomorphisms $\rho :\pi _{1}(X,x) \longrightarrow \operatorname{Aut}(L)$. \end{proposition}

 Even if we rule out branched coverings whose branch locus is not a topologically stratified space, in a purely topological setting, there exist branched coverings $f: X \longrightarrow Y$ such that the branch locus $R \subset Y$ is a topologically stratified space of codimension $2$ and some points $r \in R$ have the following property: there exists a small contractible open neighborhood $ U \subset Y $ of $ r $ such that for every open contractible $ V \subseteq U $ containing $ r $, the preimage $ f^{-1}(V) $ is not contractible.
 We provide such an example below.